Bodin Municipality: General information

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1964, the majority of the municipality of Kjerringøy (population: 524) and the Øyjord area of Sørfold Municipality (population: 81) were merged into Bodin.
-Then on 1 January 1968, the municipality of Bodin (population: 13,323) was merged with the town of Bodø (population: 14,252) to create a new, much larger, Bodø Municipality.
+On 1 January 1964, the majority of Kjerringøy Municipality (population: 524) and the Øyjord area of Sørfold Municipality (population: 81) were merged into Bodin.
+Then on 1 January 1968, all of Bodin Municipality (population: 13,323) was merged with the town of Bodø (population: 14,252) to create a new, much larger, Bodø Municipality.
 Upon merging, Bodin had a population of 13,323 and Bodø had a population of 14,252.

 Name

 Until 1896, the name of the municipality was Bodø landdistrikt, meaning "the rural district of Bodø".
 The town of Bodø is named after the old Bodøgård farm meaning "the farm (gård) of Bodø".
 The Old Norse form of the farm's name was Boðin or Boðvin, and the municipality (originally the parish) was named after it because the first church (Bodin Church) was built on its ground.
 The meaning of the first element is, maybe, boði which means "skerry".
 The last element is vin which means "meadow" or "pasture".
 In 1896, the municipality was renamed Bodin which is a more modern version of the older Old Norse form Boðvin.